vpelss/ThoughtEngine/README.md

 # ThoughtEngine

-Thought Engine allows you to take properly formatted text, and feed a unique thought/sentence from the text to your visitors based on how old they are.
-(How many days it is from their date of birth)
+Thought Engine allows you to take properly formatted text, and feed a unique thought/sentence from the text to your visitors based days since epoch date.

 It can be used as a thought of the day script!